Fall Film Preview: A prestige movie wave from Netflix

 “When I was kind of downloading my woes or whatever, a girlfriend of mine who’s a filmmaker said, ‘Oh my god, you should really write about that.’
 And I was like, ‘No way!
 I’ll never do that!
 Gross!’” says Jenkins.
 But as she witnessed more friends going through similar fertility challenges, she reconsidered.
 “There was something so existential about that problem.
 It’s so primal.
 I just thought it was a great lens to examine this couple.”

-Both “Private Life” and Holofcener’s “The Land of Steady Habits” were abandoned in development elsewhere when they were picked up by Bricke and his fellow indie co-head Matt Levin.
+Both “Private Life” and Holofcener’s “The Land of Steady Habits” were abandoned in development elsewhere when they were picked up by Bricke and his colleague Matt Levin.
 Without consulting content chief Ted Sarandos, they can greenlight anything with a budget under $10 million.

 “We have a business model and an appetite for creative risk that’s not unique but is relatively scarce,” says Bricke.
 “When a Charlie Kauffman or a Tamara Jenkins or a Nicole Holofcener comes around, it’s pretty easy for us to jump in with them.”